This is Article No. 5 in the ‘Buddhism’ series.

 The second level of these three levels of wisdom is that of contemplation and reflection.
 This is the stage that I have been calling ‘self-enquiry’ in this series of articles.
 Here we take the concepts and turn them over in our minds and make them our own.
 In an important discourse called the Kalama Sutta, the Buddha urged his students to engage intellectually.
 However great their reverence might be, they should not be content to just adopt his teachings like religious beliefs, but instead should reflect on them and test them in their own experience.
 He used the analogy of a goldsmith testing gold for quality.
 He suggested to his students that they should test all his teachings in their own experience – just as a goldsmith might test gold by burning, cutting and rubbing it.
 This self-enquiry stage will give us glimpses of reality itself, so it naturally leads us to the third stage – the meditation stage of wisdom.

 The third level of wisdom is meditation and application.
 This is the stage where our self-enquiry becomes a meditation practice in which we are applying what we have understood in order to transform ourselves.
-Here we are deepening into – and familiarising ourselves with – the experiential truth of what we has initially learned only on an intellectual level.
+Here we are deepening into – and familiarising ourselves with – the experiential truth of what we have initially learned only on an intellectual level.
 This is where we see the moon that the finger is pointing to.
 While we may be grateful for the conceptual raft that got us to that point, and may continue to reference it, we are no longer dependent on it, because we are resting in, and ‘as’, the source of wisdom, receiving it deeply and allowing it to transform us.

 The One Wisdom and the Five Wisdoms